 Would you run a marathon without water or food?

-Would you climb a mountain?
+Climb a mountain?

-Would you have a baby?
+Have a baby?

 Women giving birth expend a tremendous amount of energy.
 They sweat, urinate, defecate, and generally lose bodily fluids of all kinds.

 Against the hospital policy